LOST-STATS/lost-stats.github.io/Other/set_a_working_directory.md

 cd "C:/My/New/Working/Directory/"
 ```

-You can also change the working directory in the File $\rightarrow$ Change Working Directory menu, which will pull up your standard operating system folder-picker.
+You can also change the working directory in the File $$\rightarrow$$ Change Working Directory menu, which will pull up your standard operating system folder-picker.

 Additionally, if you open Stata by clicking on a `.do` file saved on your computer, the working directory will automatically be set to whatever folder that `.do` file is saved in.